HESA Student Data Collection Notice

 - Quality Assurance Agency for Higher Education

-Your HESA information may also be used by some organisations who are also data controllers in common to help carry out public functions that are not connected with education.
+Your HESA information may also be used by some organisations who are also data controllers in common who carry out statistical and research tasks in the public interest or in the exercise of official authority that are not connected with education.
 Such uses may include the following:

 - Measurement of population levels and migration by the Office for National Statistics, National Records of Scotland and the Northern Ireland Statistics and Research Agency